 You can also go to SMW Central, the internet's hub for Super Mario World hacks.The game features its own unique elements, few of which were caught on by the rest of the series.
 It should be noted that New Super Mario Bros.
 U is basically credited for being a remake of the game for Wii U, getting about as close to the original game as any other.
-It's also been nicknamed New Super Mario World.Please note that Super Mario 3D World which will also be released for Wii U, has nothing to do with this game,aside from a few characters.
+It's also been nicknamed New Super Mario World.Please note that Super Mario 3D World, which was also released for Wii U, has nothing to do with this game, aside from a few characters.

 Big Boo's Haunt: Starting with Donut Plains (World 2), there's at least one ghost house per stage except the twin bridges that connect the Vanilla Dome to the Forest of Illusion.

 Big Eater: Yoshi can swallow virtually any enemy whole, instantly defeating them.

 Blackout Basement: The last area of Bowser's castle before the boss has very dim lighting — you can still see enough to navigate, and there's a switch that turns a spotlight on and off.

 Bragging Rights Reward: Chocolate Island 3 is the only level in its world where you're forced to find the secret exit in order to properly advance — taking the normal exit only unlocks a path that merely loops back to the same level.
 A similar phenomenon happens in the Forest of Illusion as a whole — you need to find secret exits to unlock the paths out of it.
 In either case, finding all exits from a level is still required for 100% Completion.

 Chekhov's Skill: Early in the game, you are taught how to throw objects upwards.
 For most of the game, except to hit a few out-of-reach item blocks, this ability goes largely unused.
 However, the ability is necessary in order to defeat Bowser.